-This audit involved extensive consultation with all the campus team, interactions with key personnel on wide range of issues related to environmental aspects.
-Overall 60% of College campus is for landscaping.
-The audit has identified some observations for making the campus premise more environment friendly.
-The recommendations are mentioned for College campus team to initiate actions.
+This audit involved extensive consultation with all the campus team, interactions with key personnel on a wide range of issues related to environmental aspects.
+Overall, 60% of college campus is for landscaping.
+Janki Devi Memorial College is dedicated to promote the environment management and conservation in the campus and community.
+The audit has identified some suggestions for making the campus premise more environment friendly.
+The recommendations and suggestions are mentioned for campus to initiate actions.

 The audit team opines that the overall site is well-maintained from environmental perspective.
-Still there are few things that are important to initiate urgently which includes installation of incinerator, DG stack height monitoring and periodic inspection of buildings to increase the energy efficiency.
+The recommendations in this report highlight many ways in which the college can work to improve its actions and become a more sustainable institution.